riccardobl/anser-liquid/README.md

 The source code is logically divided in 2 parts:

--   [src/js/LiquidWallet.js](src/js/LiquidWallet.js) is the backend that handles all the communication with the various APIs and exposes a simple interface that can be used by any app.
+-   [src/js/LiquidWallet.js](src/js/LiquidWallet.js) serves as the backend component, managing all interactions with various APIs.
+It provides a streamlined interface that can be easily integrated with any application.
 -   [src/js/ui](src/js/ui) contains everything related to the UI of the web app.

 The entry point of the web app is